Bull Kelp Surveys

 - The Kelp Highway (Video by Seattle Aquarium)

-- Below is a video about the regional Northwest Straits Initiative's regional kayak-based kelp monitoring project.
+- Below is a video about the Northwest Straits Initiative's regional kayak-based kelp monitoring project.
 Additional information can be found at the Northwest Straits Commission website.